 BVD= xBVP,yBVP + -xBVD,-|yBVD|

 The four BV candidates are validated by checking them in the IBC buffer.
 Figure 1 illustrates a simplified example of four BV candidates where only one candidate, BVA, is validated in the IBC buffer.
-Candidate BVB is pointing to the non-valid reference region in the neighbor CTU, that is, the VPDU equivalent to the VPDU that the current coding block belongs to.
+Candidate BVB is pointing to the non-valid reference region in the neighbor CTU, that is collocated with the VPDU of the current block.
 The BVC and BVD candidates are pointing outside of the IBC buffer and consequently are invalid.